Hilbert's basis theorem for non-associative and hom-associative Ore extensions: Preliminaries

-\begin{definition}[Hom-associative subalgebra] Let $A$ be a hom-associative algebra with twisting map $\alpha$.
-A \emph{hom-associative subalgebra} $B$ of $A$ is a subalgebra of $A$ that is also a hom-associative algebra with twisting map given by the restriction of $\alpha$ to $B$. \end{definition}
+\begin{definition}[Hom-associative subalgebra] Let $A:=(M,\cdot,\alpha)$ be a hom-associative algebra and $N$ a submodule of $M$ that is closed under the multiplication $\cdot$ and invariant under $\alpha$.
+The hom-associative algebra $(N,\cdot,\alpha\vert_N)$ is said to be a \emph{hom-subalgebra} of $A$. \end{definition}